-The Group has a defined benefit pension scheme which was closed to new members during the 2015/16 financial year.
-The scheme has a net liability of $\pounds 2.1m$ (2021: $\pounds 3.8m$), which is recorded on the balance sheet at 28 February 2022.
-The agreed annual scheme-specific funding since the triennial valuation as at March 2014 was a cash contribution of $\pounds 0.5m$.
-The latest triennial funding valuation as at March 2020 was carried out during the year and the result was an unchanged annual employer cash contribution of $\pounds 0.5m$, which was agreed with the trustees and is being paid in monthly instalments.
+The Group has a defined benefit pension scheme which was closed to new members during FY15/16.
+The scheme has a net liability of £2.1m (2021: £3.8m), which is recorded on the Balance Sheet at 28 February 2022.
+The agreed annual scheme-specific funding since the triennial valuation as at March 2014 was a cash contribution of £0.5m.
+The latest triennial funding valuation as at March 2020 was carried out during the year and the result was an unchanged annual employer cash contribution of £0.5m, which was agreed with the trustees and is being paid in monthly instalments.